-Keith Spencer has pursued his love of the stage and concert performance in many professional venues ranging from Philadelphia's Prince Music Theater to the Broadway tour of Andrew Lloyd Webber's Music of the Night with Betty Buckley, Anne Crumb, and Melissa Manchester.
-For several seasons, Keith has enjoyed being part of Bristol Riverside Theatre’s Summer Concert Musicale Series, including one-man-show performances in the hit Nat “King” Cole tribute, For Sentimental Reasons, and the big band Cole Porter revue, Too Darn Hot!, and most recently, Ol’ Man River: A Tribute to the African-American Leading Men of Broadway.
+Keith Spencer has pursued his love of the stage and concert performance in many Philadelphia-area professional venues including Bristol Riverside Theatre, Act II Playhouse, The Prince Music Theatre, Hedgerow Theatre, and The Broadway Theatre of Pitman.
+National tour highlights include the Broadway Tour of Andrew Lloyd Webber’s Music of the Night with Betty Buckley and Melissa Manchester.
+For several seasons, Keith has enjoyed being part of Bristol Riverside Theatre’s Summer Concert Series, including one-man-show performances in the hit Nat “King” Cole tribute, For Sentimental Reasons, the big band Cole Porter revue, Too Darn Hot!, and most recently, Ol’ Man River: A Tribute to the African-American Leading Men of Broadway.

-Outside the theatrical stage, Mr. Spencer has had the honor of singing concert-stage back-up vocals for distinguished artists such as Roberta Flack, Rosemary Clooney, and Sandi Patty.
+Outside the theatrical stage, Keith has had the honor of singing concert-stage backup vocals for distinguished artists such as Roberta Flack, Rosemary Clooney, and Sandi Patty.
 He was a featured soloist with Walt Disney World's premier a cappella ensemble, Voices of Liberty, in Orlando, Florida.

 Custom programs are available!
 In addition, Mr. Spencer’s packaged programs include: